YiboZhao624/SearchAgentReview/README.md

 Each line should be a JSON object with fields: `question`, `answer`, `supporting_facts` (optional).

-Use `src/data/multi_dataset_prep.py` to prepare multi-dataset mixtures from HotpotQA, 2WikiMultihopQA, MuSiQue, BamboOGLe, and PopQA.
+Use `src/data/multi_dataset_prep.py` to prepare multi-dataset mixtures from HotpotQA, 2WikiMultihopQA, MuSiQue, BamboogLe, and PopQA.

 ### Model